quentingrchr/sale-temps/README.md

 ## How to run the website on my computer ?

-Just clone the repository and after installing all the packages run this command in the terminal
+Just clone the repository and after installing all the packages run this command in the terminal.

 ```shell
 npm run build